adeutscher/audio-tools/README.md

   you need to be away from your machine or if you are working with long-running jobs.

+To play a sound, run the sound- script links in `bin/`:

+    sound-murloc

+Sounds can also be repeated by submitting a number as the first argument (this value silently capped at 5):

+    sound-murloc 2

 ## Adding Sound Clips

 Sound clips are played with the `mpg123` command.